 Synthetic narration provides some benefits not offered by human narration, including consistency, ability to speed up a voice without distortion, and low cost.
-It also gives the reader access to the text as it appears on the page, and not just a dramatic recreation of the narration alone; with text-to-speech the entire book is recreated for the reader with a print disability so they can experience the book the same way as everyone else can.
-This can also be a good option for people with cognitive disabilities, and find human narration hard to follow.
+It also gives the reader access to the text as it appears on the page, and not just a dramatic recreation of the narration alone; with text-tospeech the entire book is recreated for the reader with a print disability so they can experience the book the same way as everyone else can.
+This can also be a good option for people with cognitive disabilities who may find human narration hard to follow.

 Audiobooks are great for texts that require more emotional engagement with the content.
 Having a novel read by a professional, or trained volunteer, who can use tone and inflection for meaning, accents for different speakers, and other narrative devices can enrich the reading experience.
-Audiobooks can include novels and other creative works, as well as text books and other STEM works.
+Audiobooks can include novels and other creative works, as well as textbooks and other STEM works.
 There are different techniques for narration for the different genres of books.

-Fun fact: NNELS is working with other organizations to create a standard for accessible Audiobooks.
-This work is similar to the work we have done in the past for creating standards for EPUB's (different format from DAISY.)
+Fun fact: NNELS is working with other organizations to create guidelines for accessible audiobooks.
+This work is similar to the work we have done in the past for creating guidelines for ebooks.